eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode.rst

 .. code-block:: bash

     # Container 1
-    EASY_MODE=172.17.0.2 ros2 run demo_nodes_cpp talker
+    ROS2_EASY_MODE=172.18.0.2 ros2 run demo_nodes_cpp talker

     # Container 2
-    EASY_MODE=172.17.0.2 ros2 run demo_nodes_cpp listener
+    ROS2_EASY_MODE=172.18.0.2 ros2 run demo_nodes_cpp listener

 .. note::

-    If the tutorial is run using two hosts, the IP address of the ``EASY_MODE`` environment variable needs to be set to the IP address of the first host.
+    If the tutorial is run using two hosts, the IP address of the ``ROS2_EASY_MODE`` environment variable needs to be set to the IP address of the first host.
     It is also possible to run the demo in a single host by opening two terminals and running the commands in each terminal.
-    In this case, the IP address should be set to the hosts's IP and only one discovery server will be used.
+    In this case, the IP address should be set to the hosts's IP and only one discovery server will be spawned.

 After a moment, the listener should start receiving samples from the talker, meaning that both Discovery Servers are now connected to each other.
 As the talker and listener nodes share the same topic ``chatter``, nodes are discovered and data exchange can happen.